benjaminchait/www/_posts/2012-11-10-chiang-mai.md

 ![Tiger cub 1][4]
 ![Tiger cub 2][5]

 That said, standing next to a full-size (two-year old) tiger was slightly daunting.
-Incredible creatures, I&#8217;m slightly amused by the waiver one needs sign acknowledging one is stepping into a cage next to a very large, potentially deadly animal.
+Incredible creatures, I’m slightly amused by the waiver one needs sign acknowledging one is stepping into a cage next to a very large, potentially deadly animal.

 ![Tiger teeth][6]
 ![Tiger chewing][7]